On the balanced truncation error bound and sign parameters from arrowhead realizations: Introduction

-We first encountered this error bound phenomenon while studying a model from power systems dynamics.
-We observed numerically that the balanced truncation error bound for these models was tight, and that their canonical balanced realization always exhibited a particular sign symmetry in which truncated part of the model is a slight generalization of state-space symmetric.
+We first encountered this error bound phenomenon while studying a model from power system dynamics.
+We observed numerically that the balanced truncation error bound for these models was tight, and that their canonical balanced realization always exhibited a particular sign symmetry in which the truncated part of the model has a slight generalization of this state-space symmetric form.
 We then noted that this sign symmetry could be derived from a natural state-space realization in which the model has an arrowhead form, as shown in Figure~\ref{figure:arrowheadnetwork}.

 The rest of the paper proceeds as follows.
 Section~\ref{sec:balancedtrunc} reviews the necessary details of balanced truncation model reduction, and describes a generalization of state-space symmetry based on the canonical balanced form of a linear system.
 We also establish the connection between this symmetry and the \textit{sign parameters} corresponding to the system's Hankel singular values.
 Section~\ref{sec:result3} contains the first main result, showing that the balanced truncation error bound is tight when the \emph{truncated} system exhibits a slight generalization of state-space symmetry.
-In Section~\ref{sec:arrowheadresult} we show to derive a system's sign parameters, and thus the sign symmetry of the associated canonical balanced form, from the off-diagonal entries of a system's arrowhead realization.
-This analysis is accomplished using a novel blend of ideas from systems theory and eigenvalue perturbation theory.
-We additionally derive a canonical arrowhead form for linear systems having transfer functions with distinct zeros.
-In Section~\ref{sec:specialcase} we apply the result of Section~\ref{sec:arrowheadresult} to a special class of arrowhead systems.
+This symmetry condition holds when the sign parameters corresponding to the truncated Hankel singular values are equal.
+In Section~\ref{sec:gen_sign_symm} we show how to derive a system's sign parameters (and thus the sign symmetry of the associated canonical balanced form) from \emph{any} state-space realization $\Sys$ that satisfies this generalized sign-symmetry condition.
+In Section~\ref{sec:specialcase}, we study the arrowhead systems that motivated this work, and apply the result of Section~\ref{sec:gen_sign_symm} to a special class of arrowhead systems.
 Numerical examples follow each result for illustrative purposes, including the power system model that motivated our investigation.
 Section~\ref{sec:conc} concludes the paper.

-\section{Balanced Truncation Model Reduction}
+\section{Balanced truncation model reduction}

 Consider the SISO LTI dynamical system

 having the transfer function